abonassera/Blog/content/blog/SRE---How-we-are-doing-it-at-CarGurus/index.md

 **We decided to partner with product teams using a consulting/embedded model of engagement**.
 As a group we take on carrying the pager for agreed upon services and coordinate and guide our Incident Response processes.
 We started with one specific product team only, we would still jump in and provide coordination and leadership during and after incidents, but we were only committing resources to improve reliability for one of our services.
 Individually we focus our work on partnering with our assigned product teams to start the work of "Measurably Optimizing Reliability vs. Cost".
 We now are up to two supported product teams, and the model seems to be a good balance between staffing, workload, and providing value to our partners and our business.
 Before starting the engagement, we draft a document outlying what we commit to, and what we expect our partners to provide for us.
 [Here](/Service-SRE-Proposal.pdf) is an sanitized version of our most recent engagement proposal.

 ### Where we are now
-I feel that the work we are doing has been well appreciated by our peers.
-I decided to write this blog entry in case other teams are struggling on how to start along the path to SRE.
+I feel that the work we are doing has been well appreciated by our peers, but there have been challenges.

+* Staffing is a delicate operation, and something important to get right, and significant effort is needed in that area.
+It's important that everyone involved in hiring is on the same page about the role, team, and how we are doing it when having conversations with candidates.

+* Given the size of the team, we sometimes tend to be teetering on the line between [toil](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/) and having the resources to improve and address technical debt.

+* Sometimes we still run into areas of overlap with other teams, a lot of my time is spent on working to define areas or ownership.

+* We currently could provide a lot more information to the teams we work with that measure what value we are providing, and in what areas we can improve up.

+I feel these are all solvable issues and are indicative that are making progress on our journey to SRE.

 We plan on continuing to partner with our Product teams to help them define Service Level Objectives and leverage the tools and services our Observability team provides to ensure we are both operating within these limit and maximizing their ability to do what they do, create and develop amazing products!